zygos/wd-material/material/3-frameworks/1-spa/3-spa.md

 **[Solution](https://vuejs.org/examples/#handling-input)**

 We will include more exercises from the Vue examples page.
-We recommend that you try to solve the exercises on your own before looking at the solutions.
+Before looking at the solutions, we recommend that you try to solve the exercises on your own.

 The provided solution also includes a link with a click handler.
 By default, this link will redirect you to a new page.
 However, this redirection is prevented with a `prevent` modifier.
 You can learn more about modifiers [here](https://v3.vuejs.org/guide/events.html#event-modifiers).